smpallen99/coherence/README.md

 As well, a `web/coherence_web.ex` is added.
 Migrations are also generated to add the required database fields.

+See the [Docs](https://hexdocs.pm/coherence/Coherence.html) and [Wiki](https://github.com/smpallen99/coherence/wiki) for more information.

 ## Installation

   1. Add coherence to your list of dependencies in `mix.exs`: